Bitcoin slides as Facebook ad ban, India clampdown unnerve investors

 The Indian finance minister said his government would take "all measures" to remove crypto-assets in "financing illegitimate activities or as part of the payment system", Arun Jaitley told parliament.

-"Sentiment towards cryptocurrencies is turning sour with negative headlines pouring out from left, right and centre," said Fawad Razaqzada, an analyst at FOREX.com
+"Sentiment towards cryptocurrencies is turning sour with negative headlines pouring out from left, right and center," said Fawad Razaqzada, an analyst at FOREX.com

 "Concerns that Facebook is banning ads and major crypto exchanges shutting down have really silenced the hype and some people are probably having second thoughts about investing their hard-earned cash into digital currencies."